joellian/CommunityBoard/README.md

 Submitted by: **Joel Lian**

-This web app: **This web app displays the group stage matches of the current champions league tournament**
+This web app: **displays the group stage matches of the current champions league tournament**

 Time spent: *8** hours spent in total